By: Melissa Stevens

 The Official Hong Kong Sevens Rugby After Party

-It’s no exaggeration to say this is back and bigger than ever this year as it has been extended to run for a full seven days.
-Organised by the Hong Kong Rugby Union and Lan Kwai Fong Association, the Official Hong Kong Sevens Rugby After Party runs from 3-9 April.
-It kicks off (see what we did there!) at 9.30pm and goes until late, with booth games, official photo ops, beer and street food.
-LKF will be dressed up to look like Hong Kong Stadium with artificial grass and a marching band.
+Organised by the Hong Kong Rugby Union and Lan Kwai Fong Association, the Official Hong Kong Sevens Rugby After Party is always worth being part of.
+It usually kicks off around 9.30pm in Lan Kwai Fong and goes until late, with booth games, official photo ops, beer and street food.
+Last year LKF was dressed up to look like Hong Kong Stadium with artificial grass and a marching band.

 Do you know of a Hong Kong Sevens event?
 Email details to email@example.com